-- 1 On the Operations tab, go to OS Management > OS Library. - 2 Select an operating system from the OS Library.

-- 3 Click the Create CD Deployment Media button to launch the CD Deployment Wizard. - 4 Review the summary information, and click Download.
+- 1 On the Operations tab, go to OS Management > OS Library. - 2 Select an operating system from the OS Library. - 4 Review the summary information, and click Download.
 The OS image begins to download in the background. - 5 Click Close.

 View the download progress in the OS Library.
-Click the Refresh \square button to see the current status in the CD Creation Status column.
+Click the Refresh 5 button to see the current status in the CD Creation Status column.